e271828e/Flight.jl/docs/notes/design/framework_spec.md

 construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the [§4.3][s4-3] write-side granularity corollary keeps root slots predominantly scalar, so the surface is small.
-Rejected: inputs declared by value à la `init_x` (reads as an unwired-input default, [§6.1][s6-1]'s banned concept; every leaf pays for a root-only need; and it would need its own agreement rule for fan-out through an exported face, where the slot type already follows [§11.2][s11-2]'s rule — the unique concrete declaration among the consumers); NaN poison values (`Bool`/enums unpoisonable; [probe values](#g-probe-value) are meant to be read, so a sentinel that detonates on read has nothing legitimate to guard here);
-init-service values (the build is standalone; services post-date it).
+Rejected (row 51): inputs declared by value à la `init_x`, NaN poison values, and init-service values.

 **Probe values are strictly probe-scoped.** Everything the probe writes is garbage once the build finishes; probe values never double as initial slot